littlerundream/migo_shell_tools/README.md

 - K8s tools -- This is a set of graphical helper scripts for Kubernetes that automate the generation and execution of common `kubectl` commands.
 - PV/UV statistics -- Analyze the number of hits on your site using the nginx access log.
 - CVS tools -- A collection of tools for CVS commits, conflict handling and file comparisons.
+- Monitoring tools -- A collection of widgets for server monitoring.
+- DR tools -- A collection of widgets for server disaster recovery.

 ## Requirements